Travel To Germany's Black Forest, London Changes the Soul

 There was insane traffic to cross – I’ll never forget that.
 The cars looked vastly different, and they sped down these streets with a demonic demeanor, making it nearly impossible to get past them.
 We were truly afraid.

 This was the London of Austin Powers, baby.
 It was mod.
 It was hot.
 It was awesome.
-It’s intoxicating to think now that many of the people who would soon influence my life for decades to come were possibly wandering around London in this period: members of Yes, King Crimson, David Bowie, Sex Pistols, Peter Murphy and Jethro Tull.
-I might’ve brushed past them and not known.
+It’s intoxicating to think now that many of the people who would soon influence my life for decades to come were possibly wandering around London in this period: members of Yes, King Crimson, David Bowie, Sex Pistols, Monty Python, Peter Murphy and Jethro Tull.
+I might've brushed past them and not even known.

 Finally, we make it to Germany – where I was born and where my mother was from – landing in Stuttgart.
 We stayed first with some family members in a town right next to the airport.
 While I don’t remember much of this village, I do remember being blown away by the décor and stereo equipment in my 14-year-old cousin’s room.
 Everything was so – well, European – and the sound devices were sleek and futuristic.
 Her rock idol posters intrigued me, something that I suppose helped set the tone for my eventual career path as a music journalist.